 Table of contents

-Introduction to Affogato Recipe
+- What to Serve with Affogato Recipe

 What is Affogato Recipe?

 Let’s start with the basics.
 Affogato (pronounced ah-foh-GAH-toh) is an Italian dessert that combines hot espresso with a scoop of ice cream or gelato.
-The name literally means “drowned” in Italian—because, well, that’s exactly what happens to the ice cream!
+The name literally means “drowned” in Italian because, well, that’s exactly what happens to the ice cream!
 It gets drowned in the rich, aromatic espresso, creating a delightful contrast of hot and cold, bitter and sweet.

 One sip (or spoonful) of Affogato, and you’ll understand why this dessert has stood the test of time.
 It’s simple yet luxurious, quick to make but unforgettable in taste.